HTC Vive Cosmos Elite Review

 However, you do need a fairly powerful PC to run this headset so you should double-check the recommended hardware specs before purchasing.

-While the Vive Cosmos Elite is a great VR headset, it also is a fairly costly one.
-This is a good option for enthusiasts but we don't think it's necessarily the best option for those looking for a budget buy.
+While the Vive Cosmos Elite is a great VR headset, it also is a costly one.
+This is a good option for enthusiasts but we don't think it's the best option for those looking for a budget buy.